AxisCommunications/acap-runtime/README.md

 - Parameter API - Provides gRPC read access to the parameters of an Axis device.
   There are usage examples available for the Parameter API written in [Python][parameter-api-python] and [C++][paramter-api-cpp].
+- Video capture API - Enables capture of images from a camera.
+No usage examples for this API exist yet.

 ## Installation and usage